DataFire/Integrations/integrations/generated/azure_migrate/README.md

 * output [AssessedMachineResultList](#assessedmachineresultlist)

 ### AssessedMachines_Get
-Get an assessed machine with its size & cost estimnate that was evaluated in the specified assessment.
+Get an assessed machine with its size & cost estimate that was evaluated in the specified assessment.

 ```js